Erez Katz, Lucena Research CEO and Co-founder

 We were able to save the questions received but not addressed and would like to provide responses here.

-Q - Should ‘cost’ of alt data be surveyed in ‘bps’ of AUM?
+Q - Should ‘cost’ of alternative data be surveyed in ‘bps’ of AUM?
 Assuming it has alpha, nominal dollar sets a barrier to entry for new vs. established.

 A - There are many innovative pricing themes in order to maximize revenue against over exposure.
 Pricing by Ticker, by AUM, by BPS are all used and some.
 The idea is to make the barrier to entry just high enough to extend some exclusivity to the high paying clients while maintaining fair market opportunity for all.